-Participating artists: Katarina Burin, Erika Hock, Christopher Kulendran Thomas, Pakui Hardware, Andrea Zittel
+Participating artists: Katarina Burin, Erika Hock, Christopher Kulendran Thomas (in collaboration with Annika Kuhlmann), Pakui Hardware, Andrea Zittel

 - Teenagers/Young adults,

 AddressZeppelin Museum Friedrichshafen

 - Sunday: —

 Die Öffnungszeiten gelten von November - April: 10 - 17 Uhr